 Captures HD videos.
 Continuous tracking of moving objects in focus.
 Compatible with Canon EF-S and EF lenses.
 Compatible with several types of cards.
 Comes with touch screen for easy selection.

-Though there are several models out there in this category that are good, usually there is always that one product that walks away with all the accolades, which has got the right mix of everything to tempt the user, and which outsells all the other products in that category.
+Though there are several models out there in this category that are good, usually a few products walk away with all the accolades, which have the right mix of everything to tempt the user, and which outsells all the other products in that category.

 A Compact / Point and Shoot Camera is the easiest to use, compared to other cameras, and lets you take quality pictures without having to do any manual settings.
 Not everybody would like to prepare for a shot by making several menu settings.
 All they want is to click a button and expect the photos to be there.
 That is where Point and Shoot Cameras make perfect sense.
 Here we take a look at the best digital compact cameras.